Thursday Apr 15th, 2021, 0700-1930

 We headed up a gully, which was steep, but I knew to expect lots of these kinds of ups and downs all day, so it didn’t bother me.
 I also knew we’d be walking through predominantly burned areas, which we encountered as soon as we got near the first saddle.
-Some of the burns were from as recent as last year, so there were s few really charred areas.
+Some of the burns were from as recent as last year, so there were a few really charred areas.
 The trail was obliterated in these parts and we had to be careful not to fall into the collapsed holes of burned tree roots.
 We found the foundation of an old cabin that had burned.
-Only some random metal objects were left.
+Only some random metal objects remained.

 It’s interesting to experience such devastation.
 You really get a sense for just how ruined an area can become during these overly hot burns.
 In addition to all the vegetation being destroyed, the soil is decimated for many feet down, zapped of its organic nutrients and biota.
 It turns into a powdery grey and black dust.
 This leads to severe erosion problems.
 We saw whole hillsides sliding into the drainages, choking them with dead trees and black mud.
-Where once there might have been healthy little springs and creeks running, most of the drainages are dry and scoured.
+Where once there might have been healthy little springs and creeks running, most of the drainages were dry and scoured.

 We did find several springs that were still running well or at least had a few puddles (Myers, Nave, & Yard).
 We stopped for lunch at Yard Springs, which still had live trees surrounding it.
-I don’t know if the spring was spared because the trees didn’t burn or that the spring kept the area moist enough, sparing the trees.
+I don’t know if the spring was spared because the trees didn’t burn or that the spring kept the area moist enough, sparing the trees (probably the latter).
 There are positive feedback loops like this in forest ecology and likewise negative loops, keeping forests from regenerating for a long time after a burn.

 We made the best of the day but it has been discouraging to walk through so many mountain ranges here in the southwest and see that most of them have had large regions affected by fire.
 This has also meant that the trails in these ranges have all but been abandoned.
 We did encounter quite a bit of deadfall on this trail (probably close to the order of hundreds if not thousands) but most of it was small low trees, so it was easy to just step over.
 It made the trail a bit more tiring and challenging, but the roughly 6000′ of elevation gain was the clear winner on that front.